-Fund development costs include printing, distribution of information packages and the employment of consultants such as telemarketers and door to door canvassers, who are used to contact supporters to solicit funds, educate and increase public awareness.
-Fund development costs plus the allocation of finance and administration overhead costs based on the number of staff directly employed in each of the functions is allocated at a rate of 50% to conservation programs.
+Fund development expenses include printing, distribution of information packages and the employment of consultants such as telemarketers and canvassers, who are used to contact supporters to solicit funds, educate and increase public awareness.
+Fund development expenses plus the allocation of finance and administration overhead expenses based on the number of staff directly employed in each of the functions are allocated at a rate of 50% to conservation programs.
+Fund development expenses may also include the hosting of events to raise funds, educate and raise public awareness.
+A portion of these event expenses are allocated to conservation education and communications at the rate of 50%.